The Center for INTERIM Programs

 • Held wild raptors (hawks) in my hand

-"Karin" - A Passion for Art and a Yen to Travel
+Karin: A Passion for Art & Travel

 Karin, a 29-year-old graphic artist, wanted to take a break from what had become the work grind to improve her Spanish skills, concentrate on painting, and experience life in another country.
 She had been planning for several years to take a sabbatical and had saved money to cover travel costs, daily expenses and program fees.
 A friend had offered to live in her apartment and cover the rent and bills while she was gone.
-She was, however, finding it difficult piecing together the elements of her year, and her Internet research yielded an over-whelming amount of information.
+She was, however, finding it difficult piecing together the elements of her year, and her research yielded an overwhelming amount of information.
 When she came across the Interim website, she decided to come in and talk with us.

 During the initial meeting, she expressed how much she had enjoyed visiting a town in Mexico years ago.
 We discussed language programs there, and told her about an artist in another town who took apprentices to work on murals.
 We also mentioned art courses in Italy, New Zealand, Greece and Ireland.
+Karin signed on with Interim and began looking through specific program information and talking with Interim alumnae who had attended the various programs she was considering.
+She decided on the following schedule for her year:

-Fall:Language and art classes in Mexico for three months, with home stay
+Fall: Language and art classes in Mexico for three months, with home stay

-Winter:Mexico again to work with the muralist
+Winter: Mexico again to work with the muralist

-Spring:Courses in painting and jewelry design in New Zealand
+Spring: Courses in painting and jewelry design in New Zealand

 After applying and getting into all three programs, she embarked on her year.
 When she returned to the US, she was close to fluent in Spanish and had a beautiful portfolio of jewelry of her own design.
 She went back to work with renewed enthusiasm and a different approach to her artwork, inspired by her time in Mexico and New Zealand.

-When I was 52, I contacted The Center for Interim Programs about taking a mid-career break.
+When I was 52, I contacted the Center for Interim Programs about taking a mid-career break.
 I had been working at a large university in adult education and was ready to be personally challenged and to see parts of the world I'd always yearned to explore.
 A change and chance to travel and explore an interest in working with animals was my initial plan.
 So, I sold my house knowing that I could perch with family during the times I returned to the States, and headed to Europe in August of 2007.

-First Stop:Shambhala Buddhist retreat center
+First Stop: Shambhala Buddhist retreat center

-Second Stop:Organic Farming
+Second Stop: Organic Farming

-Third Stop:Learn to Cook
+Third Stop: Learn to Cook

-A Break:Travel and a break at home
+A Break: Travel and a break at home

-Off Again:Conservation Work
+Off Again: Conservation Work

-Finally:Outdoor Activity and Animal Sanctuary
+Finally: Outdoor Activity and Animal Sanctuary

-My first stop was in France where I helped out at a Shambhala Buddhist retreat center.
+My first stop was in France where I helped out at a Buddhist retreat center.
 The cost for housing and food was minimal for my 8-day stay.
 I followed up with work on two organic farms in Italy in exchange for housing and food, and then enrolled in a cooking course in Siena, Italy.
 I also wove in free travel time in Europe (England, Switzerland, Austria and Greece) before returning home two months later.
-In late 2007, I flew to South Africa to volunteer on a private game preserve and do conservation work with another organization in country.
-I also took time to challenge myself with some physical activities: zip-lineing and hang-gliding.
+In late 2007, I flew to South Africa to volunteer on a private game preserve and do conservation work.
+I also took time to challenge myself with some physical activities: zip-lining and hang-gliding.
 The animal sanctuary wanted to hire me on but I returned home for a break and then headed west to volunteer at a no-kill dog and cat sanctuary.
 Although they also offered me a job, my gap time made me realize how much I loved to travel and I decided to find work that would allow me to continue to do so.

 In the spring of 2008, I enrolled in a tour director training program in San Francisco and was almost immediately hired by a company specializing in student travel.
 I am loving my work and very grateful that I took the leap of faith that this opportunity required.

-"Dennis" - New Skills and A Break from the Medical Grind
+Dennis: A Break from the Medical Grind

 Have you ever had a day that made you seriously reconsider your career or working environment?
 Of course you have.
 About two years ago, after a particularly stressful day of patients, meetings, and general administrative problems, I got the idea for a break.
 I had worked long hours for twenty-six years in an academic medical school.
 A year break seemed like the right amount of time to get reoriented and rebalanced.
 I wanted to explore adventures other than medicine, those "always wanted to do, but never had time" possibilities.
 I wanted skill-building, not a vacation; excitement and stretching outside my comfort zone, not a plush travel experience.

-I was giving a lecture at a conference in a distant city when fate intervened.
-The morning paper featured an article on a gap-year option for students.
-In my generation, a gap year occurred less often as we steadily plowed forward from one institution to another - high school, college, professional school, marriage, family, and now retirement - all very programmed, secure, and predictable.
-The gap-year concept sounded pretty good as a time to explore and experience new adventures.
-I called the lead organization featured in the article, The Center for Interim Programs.
 I represent a different demographic than their typical client.
 Kate Warren of Interim described it as "more mature" euphemistically referring to my fifty-five+ status and AARP membership.
-Holly Bull, president, arranged a detailed phone interview to better define my interests.
+Holly Bull, President of Interim, arranged a detailed phone interview to better define my interests.
 My goal was to participate in three different experiences spread out over the year; each of sufficient time to allow an in-depth exposure, each relatively low cost, each in geographic locations I would not normally go, and each in areas of skill building that I could use in my hobby of house renovation.
 Interim tapped its database of over five thousand programs and made suggestions.

-Summer:Alaska stone masonry apprenticeship (2 months)
+Summer: Alaska stone masonry apprenticeship (2 months)

-Fall:Tibetan and Ayurvedic medical training and clinic work (2 months)
+Fall: Tibetan and Ayurvedic medical training and clinic work (2 months)

-Winter:Home for a break
+Winter: Home for a break

-Spring:New England furniture refinishing (2 weeks)
+Spring: New England furniture refinishing (2 weeks)

 Archaeology research project in Romania (2 months)

-I have been considering remodeling a cabin in the NC mountains.
+I had been considering remodeling a cabin in the NC mountains.
 I had been thinking about incorporating stonework in the cabin renovation, and so my first choice was to find an in-depth experience in the technical and artistic aspects of stone masonry.
 Kate and Holly suggested traveling to Alaska to work alongside Brian laying stone and building residential stone fireplaces.
 Wow - Alaska!
 Alaska was more fun than I could have imagined with super views of Denali, great summer weather and an unusual summer with only a few legendary Alaskan mosquitoes.
 Two months of hard manual labor in exchange for room and board had the added benefits of meeting some interesting characters and enjoying clean outdoor living.

 To keep family and friends up to date on my activities, I created a blog as a focus point to chronicle my "year of adventure," sharing photos and musings on a nearly daily basis.
 The blog was another skill-building aspect of my "gap year".